BarOvda/Games4You/README.md

 # Games4You
-Share, buy and search for new video games.\n
+Share, buy and search for new video games./n
 APIs: Ebay, YouTube, Google Maps

 ### Screen shots